dipech/dipech.github.io/resources/data/about-me/text.md

-Hi, my name is Dmitry!
-I love technology, programming, gadgets.
-I like to create useful and interesting software.
+Hey!
+Nice to meet you!
+My name's Dmitrii.
+How're you doing?
+Fine, glad to hear that!
+Let me tell you about myself.<br>

-If I did not become a developer, I would become a physicist, because our world is a place of unrevealed secrets.
+I'm in love with Technology, Programming, and Gadgets.
+Creating useful software is my passion.
+Cooking is another part of my life, I'm serious about that, believe me!
+Do you like sport?
+Yes, me too!
+And also I like to go to SPA after every training.
+BTW, you can join me, we can have a talk there.<br>

-I have a wonderful wife, and a funny cat :)
+Take a look at pictures of me, my wonderful wife, and my funny cat :)